Adia-wty/Survival-On-Society-SOS-/README.md

 5. SOS will also detect the frequency of needs in different regions.
 For example, if many people in this area are hurt and no one response, then SOS will send more rescuers to there from central.
 That's why SOS is semi-central.

+Demo for SOS App:
 ![image](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/App_demo_1.gif)

 ![image](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/App_demo_2.gif)

+Demo for SOS Web:
 ![image](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/web_demo_1.gif)

 ![image](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/web_demo_2.gif)